 Our tour began at Green Island off the coast of Phuket for some snorkeling.
 Despite all the litter in the water, we were able to see so many starfish!

 Our next stop was Maya Bay.
 This is one of Thailand’s most iconic spots as it was the filming location for Leonardo DiCaprio’s The Beach, but unfortunately Maya Bay beach was closed when we visited due to damage from over-tourism.
 The bay was very overcrowded with tourists, but still left me speechless.

 We got back on our speedboat and went to Koh Phi Phi Don next, the largest Phi Phi island, for a buffet lunch and time on the beach.

 Phi Phi Islands: Monkey Beach

-From there we went to Monkey Beach- a beach inhabited by hundreds of monkeys.
+From there we went to Monkey Beach – a beach inhabited by hundreds of monkeys.
 This stop was my least favorite because the monkeys were really aggressive.
 They would grab anything that looked appealing to them and even climb you if you stood still!
-They carry so many diseases so I made sure to keep moving along.
+They usually carry diseases so I made sure to keep moving along.

 Phi Phi Islands: Khai Nai